How to Create a Morning Routine for Kids That Actually Works

 Over time, the routine becomes familiar.

-Familiar routines mean fewer surprises, fewer last-minute scrambles, and fewer raised voices.
+And familiar routines often mean fewer surprises, fewer last-minute scrambles, and fewer raised voices.

 If mornings have been the hardest part of your day lately, this is a practical place to start.